Hayagriva: Iconography

-Shakta tradition
+Legend

-A legend has it that during the creation, the demons Madhu-Kaitabha stole the Vedas from Brahma, and Vishnu then took the Hayagriva form to recover them.
-The two bodies of Madhu and Kaitabha disintegrated into twelve pieces (two heads, two torsos, four arms and four legs).
-Yet another legend has it that during the creation, Vishnu compiled the Vedas in the Hayagrīva form.
+According to legend, during the period of creation, two demons Madhu and Kaitabha stole the Vedas from Brahma, and Vishnu assumed the Hayagriva form to recover them.
+Yet another legend has it that during the creation, Vishnu compiled the Vedas in the Hayagriva form.

-Some consider Hayagriva to be one of the Dashavataras of the Supreme Personality of Godhead.
-He, along with Śrī Krishna, Shrī Rama and Shri Narasimha, is considered to be an important avatar of the Supreme Personality of Godhead.

-Lord Hayagriva is also amongst the deities present at the Ranganathaswamy Temple, Srirangam.
-Hayagreeva in Srirangam is very famous for children's education.
-The sanctum sanctorum of the inner temple is very beautiful and all rituals are done according to Vedic principles very strictly.

-Mahabharata, book 12, chapter 348, says the following:

-Having compassed the destruction of the two Asuras and restored the Vedas to Brahma, the Supreme Being dispelled the grief of Brahma.
-Aided then by Hari and assisted by the Vedas, Brahma created all the worlds with their mobile and immobile creatures.
-After this, Hari, granting unto the Grandsire intelligence of the foremost order relating to the Creation, disappeared there and then for going to the place he had come from.
-It was thus that Narayana, having assumed the form equipped with the horse-head, slew the two Danavas Madhu and Kaitabha (and disappeared from the sight of Brahma).
+Hayagriva is listed as one of the ten incarnations of Vishnu in canto 10, chapter 40 of the Bhagavata Purana.
+In the text, Akrura's prayer contains Hayagriva's name when he had a vision while bathing in the Yamuna.

+The Mahabharata also features the legend of Hayagriva:

 Worship

-Origins about the worship of Hayagriva have been researched, some of the early evidences dates back to 2,000 BCE, when people worshipped the horse for its speed, strength, intelligence.
-Hayagriva is one of the prominent deities in Vaikhanasas, Sri Vaishnavism and Madhwa Brahmins traditions.
+Origins about the worship of Hayagriva have been researched, some of the early evidences dates back to 100 BCE, when people worshipped the horse for its speed, strength, intelligence.
+Hayagriva is one of the prominent deities in Vaikhanasas, Sri Vaishnavism, and the Dvaita Vedanta traditions.
 His blessings are sought when beginning study of both sacred and secular subjects.
-Special worship is conducted on the day of the full moon in August (Śravaṇa-Paurṇamī) (his avatāra-dina) and on Mahanavami, the ninth day of the Navaratri festival.
-He is also hailed as "Hayasirsa".
-Hayaśirṣa means haya=Horse, śirṣa=Head.
+Special worship is conducted on the day of the full moon in August (Shravana-Paurnami) (the day of his incarnation) and on Mahanavami, the ninth day of the Navaratri festival.

-A verse originally from the Pañcarātra Agamas but is now popularly prefixed to the Hayagriva Stotram of the 13th-century poet-philosopher Vedanta Desika is very popular among devotees of Hayagrīva:
+A verse originally from the Pancaratra Agama, but is now popularly prefixed to the Hayagriva Stotram of the 13th-century poet-philosopher Vedanta Desika is popular among devotees of Hayagriva: